 Churn Detection Depends on the Subscription Model

 The first step in a churn-based data science project is to define the model used by an organization.
-Typically, there are two varieties: subscription and non-subscription.
-Some examples of subscription types can be found via our customers:
+Typically, there are two varieties: subscription and non-subscription churn.

-Churn projects are typically launched when the customer acquisition rate diminishes.
-For most companies, the customer acquisition cost (cost of acquiring a new customer) is higher than the cost of retaining an existing customer… sometimes by as much as 15 times more expensive (Winning New Business in Construction by Terry Gillen, 2005).
+Churn prediction projects are typically launched when the customer acquisition rate diminishes.
+For most companies, the customer acquisition cost (cost of acquiring a new customer) is higher than the cost of retaining an existing customer, sometimes by as much as 15 times more expensive.
 Therefore, the challenge of implementing a successful churn project is to increase customer loyalty and, consequently, increase company revenue.

 There are two complementary modeling approaches used to predict churn: